 Kids.
-We can't stop them from growing up so fast, but we can try not to miss any of the best, most memorable things to do in their home town.
+We can't stop them from growing up so fast, but we can try not to miss any of the best, most memorable things to do in their hometown.
 LA is probably the best city in the country for raising kids, but that just means there are more things to remember to do before the little chickens spring the coop.
 Being phenomenal Southern California parents, you've certainly already done several of these; but which of these 100 not-to-be-missed, family-fun outings have you not yet done?
 There's always this weekend!

 If you're in the mood for a more local itinerary, check out one of our neighborhood bucket lists.
 And finally a tip: Keep an eye on our list of ages that kids get in free at SoCal attractions as you make your plan.

-- See Pasadena's Rose Parade live and in person.
+Get up early and see Pasadena's Rose Parade live and in person.

-- See Pasadena's other parade—the Doo Dah Parade—live and in person.
+See Pasadena's other parade—the Doo Dah Parade—live and in person.

-- Ride the Santa Monica Pier Ferris wheel at sunset.
+Ride the Santa Monica Pier Ferris wheel at sunset.

-- Star-gaze at Griffith Observatory.
+4. Star-gaze at Griffith Observatory